 Menkaure and his queen stride forward with their left feet—this is entirely expected for the king, as males in Egyptian sculpture almost always do so, but it is unusual for the female since they are generally depicted with feet together.
 They both look beyond the present and into timeless eternity, their otherworldly visage displaying no human emotion whatsoever.

 Unusual for a pharaoh’s image, the king has no protective cobra (known as a uraeus) perched on his brow.
-This notable absence has led to the suggestion that both the king’s nemes and the queen’s wig were originally covered in precious metal and that the cobra would have been part of that addition.
+This notable absence has led to the suggestion that both the king’s nemes and the queen’s wig were originally covered in a sheath of precious metal and that the ubiquitous cobra would have been part of that addition.

 Based on comparison with other images, there is no doubt that this sculpture shows Menkaure, but the identity of the queen is a different matter.
 She is clearly a royal female.
 She stands at nearly equal height with the king and, of the two of them, she is the one who is entirely frontal.
 In fact, it may be that this dyad is focused on the queen as its central figure rather than Menkaure.
 The prominence of the royal female—at equal height and frontal—in addition to the protective gesture she extends has suggested that, rather than one of Mekaure’s wives, this is actually his queen-mother.
 The function of the sculpture in any case was to ensure rebirth for the king in the Afterlife.